chetan6780/Complete-Preparation/SDE-SHEET/DAY_9/2_subsetSumII.md

 ### Optimized Recursive solution (backtracking)

 -   We can handle the case of not getting duplicates in the recursion itself.
--   we take the element and check if we tool it before or not, except for the first element.
+-   we take the element and check if we took it before or not, except for the first element.
--   If it the duplicate then we continue to the next element.
+-   If element is duplicate then we continue to the next element.
 -   else we add that element and recur for the next subset.
 -   After the recursion we remove the element.
 -   Here is example explanation of backtracking: